-Each course includes an intensive teaching week of classes, lectures, and practical work, followed by a degree of interaction.
+Each course includes an intensive teaching week of classes, lectures, and practical work, followed by a written assignment.
+Students working towards a qualification typically take three or four of these courses a year.
+Courses take place at the Programme's purposebuilt facilities in the centre of Oxford, and class sizes are kept small to allow for a high degree of interaction.
 This mode of study is particularly effective for those with professional or personal commitments.

-"Never underestimate the time, expense, and effort an opponent will expend to break a code."
-(Robert Morris) written assignment.
-Students working towards a qualification typically take three or four of these courses a year.
-Courses take place at the programme's purpose-built facilities in the centre of Oxford, and class sizes are kept small to allow for a high